zhudongmei123/EvaHan/README.md

 he team's final ranking will be based on the overall score.
 The final ranking of teams will be based on the combined scores.

 Table 2.
-Example of scorers' output
+Performance Evaluation of the OCR Module on Ancient Texts Using Generation Metrics

 | Task | BLEU | ROUGE-1 | ROUGE-2 | ROUGE-L |
 |------|------|---------|---------|---------|
 | OCR  | 52.75 | 73.98  | 63.89   | 72.17   |

 Table 3.
-Example of scorers' output
+Character-Level Recognition Performance of the OCR Module

 | Task | Accuracy | Recall | F1_Score |
 |------|----------|--------|----------|
 | OCR  |  52.75   | 73.98  |  63.89   |

 Table 4.
-Example of scorers' output
+Efficacy of the Layout Analysis Module for Page Segmentation

 |         Task         |   mAP    | IoU    |
 |----------------------|--------- |--------|